Donna-ai/Donna/docs/anatomy/terminology.md

 (think robot with arms / legs / etc) or sending a SMS message (texting) or even output this YouTube video to the Chromecast on the TV.

+The Controls expect a certain format, too.
+And the Cortex is responsible for any Encoding and Retrieving before transmitting in that valid format.

+## Flow of Information

+Sense receives stimulus and sends that input to the Brain as a Thought.
+The Brain is comprised of many Cortices that process Thoughts.
+Cortices have the ability to process a Thought and consequentially output a response through Controls, and influence the world.